Mahtab-javidi88/Portfolio/Project01/About.md

     - Remove rows with missing values if necessary.

 ### SQL Queries for Handling Missing Values:
+To handle missing values in the dataset and focus on performance columns, you can follow these steps.
+These include data cleaning, handling missing values, and analyzing key performance metrics.
+Here is a detailed outline:

 #### Identify Missing Values:
 ```sql